pdb-94/miguel/README.md

 The main file is used to run the program.
 The main file is the only time the user has to interact with the source code.
 The Environment, Operator and Report are created by the user.

 ### Environment
 The class Environment represents the energy system.
+#### Input parameters
 To create an instance of the class the following parameters have to provided.
+The list displays all input parameters, a brief description and the data type.
 - name: project name (str)
 - time: time data (dict)
   - start: start of annual simulation (datetime.datetime)